-- Mutual recognition of the certifications offered by each organisation - Promotion of joint collaborative products and opportunities for members to participate in each organisation's activities - Mutual support for specific events of each organisation ٠ - E.g. NAFEMS sponsorship at INCOSE IS 2021 and IW 2022 - E.g. INCOSE sponsorship at NWC 2021 + dedicated sessions
+- Promotion of jointly developed products and opportunities for members to participate in each organisation's activities - Mutual recognition of certifications offered by each organisation & reduced certification costs - Mutual support for specific key events of each organisation - E.g. NAFEMS sponsorship at INCOSE IS 2021 and INCOSE sponsorship at NWC 2021 - E.g. NWC19 special panel session "Systems Engineering meets Engineering Simulation" - E.g. NWC21 special panel session "Connecting Two Worlds Through Leadership" (inc SE vision & grand challenges)

-MEMORANDUM OF UNDERSTANDING Between NAFEMS and International Council on Systems Engineering
+MEMORANDUM OF UNDERSTANDING Between NAFEMS and International Council on Systems Engineeri

-STANDING ("MOU") is made this 19th day of June, 2019, by and b FEMS, an independent organization representing the engineering simulation community with offices at 4 bell Street, Hamilton ML3 6AS.
-United Kingdom, and the International Council on Systems Engineerin E), with offices at 7670 Opportunity Road, Suite 220, San Diego, CA 92111, I It sets forth the relationship and obligations for NAFEMS and INCOSE relating to mutual particip al interest and benefit to INCOSE and NAFEMS.
-INCOSE and NAFEMS wish to develop and promote bes and other to include an other than include and there was not to develop and promote be-sees and guidance, training, and supporting materials that can be used in projects and in the field of "Systems Modeling and Simulation."
-This agreement is intended to formalize th ing relationship and arrangements.
+HIS MMMORANDUM OF UNDERSTANDING ("MOU") in make this 15th day of hone, 2019, by and between 44TMCs, in independent organization engreating the engineering invaliation community with offices at 46 anapbed Streate, Hamilton NIL S4G, United Kingdom, and the International Council on Systems Engineering NCOSQ, with offices at 7507 Opportunity Bada Subte 2023, Bohl (Bag), CA32111, herecent havom as the Yartes."
+It sets forth the relationship and obligations for NAFEMS and NCOSE relating to mutual participation and aliboration.

+I. PURPORE: This MOU is intended to promote a collaborative relationship in related professional areas that are of mutual interest and benefit to INCOSE and NAFEMS.
+INCOSE and NAFEMS wish to develop and promote best practice processes and guidance, training and supporting materials that can be used in projects and organizations in the field of "Systems Modeling and Simulation."
+This agreement is intended to formalize the working relationship and arrangements.

+BACKGROUND:

+NAFEMS is the International Association for the Engineering Modelling, Analysis and Simulation Community.
+It is a not-for-profit organization which was established in 1983.

-rofit membership organization, dedicated to advancing inte ces that enable the realization of successful systems.
+INCOSE is a non-profit membership organization, dedicated to advancing interdisciplinary principles and practices that enable the realization of successful systems.

-is purpose of the signatury organizations to support processes that provide customers with erform optimally and are affordable.
-By joining efforts, the signatory organizations facilitate the further development of their knowledge and best practices towards comprehensive integration and the signature of the s
+It is the express purpose of the signatory organizations to support processes that provide customers with systems that perform optimally and are affordable.
+By joining efforts, the signatory organizations facilitate the exchange and further development of their knowledge and best practices towards comprehensive integration into the design and operation of successful systems.

-OPE AND OBJECTIVES: The Parties will each appoint personnel to explore collaboration opportunities a ose specific objectives on what each party will pursue and how the collaborative efforts will be handled tial scope for partnering includes, but is not limited to:
+.SCOPE AND OBJECTIVES: The Parties will each appoint personnel to explore collaboration opportunities and ropose specific objectives on what each party will pursue and how the collaborative efforts will be handled. he potentiol scope for partnering includes, but is not limited to:

-- iotion opportunities at one another's annual meetings and symposia.
-Ition of a policy permitting one organization's members to join and participate in the technical or ing groups of the other organization for a nominal annual fee, without requiring dual society-leve ship; thereby facilitating opportunities for cross-talk among practitioners of the two organization include preferential access to the other organization's products or other IP. n of opportunities for joint collaborative publications, tutorials, presentations, and - ment of processes, methods, guidance and tools; plus co-marketing of any joir ts, public relations and communications about the nature of the relationship, and sharing of or projects of potential interest to the Parties' me ir respective policies.
-The embodiment of the cooperative relationship will comprise the indations in Addendum A, which will be kept up to date as the partnership and its objective
+- Promotion opportunities at one another's annual meetings and symposia.
+Adoption of a policy permitting one complication's members to join and exiting and exitin - b.
+Adoption of a policy permitting one organization's members to join and participate in the technical or working groups of the other companization for a nonimal annual few without requiring dual society-kevel membership; thretby facilitating opportunities for cross-talk among practitioners of the two organizations.
+This may include preferential access to the dether organization's products or other IP. - Facilitation of opportunities for joint collaborative publications, tutorials, presentations, and development/improvement of processes, methods, guidance and tools; place co-marketing of any joint products, public relations and communications about the nature of the relationship, and sharing of initiations or conjects of ontonetial latenate to the Pacified methods.

+All joint and collaborative opportunities and products will meet the necessary reviews of each of the Parties as prescribed by their respective policies.
+The embodiment of the cooperative relationship will comprise the specific recommendations in Addendum A, which will be kept up to date as the partnership and its objectives evolve.